deniskyashif/blog/content/posts/on-recursive-functions.md

 draft: false
 tags: ["lambda-calculus", "functional-programming", "y-combinator", "javascript"]
 useMath: true
-summary: "Lambda Calculus and the Y-Combinator in JavaScript."
+summary: "Lambda Calculus and the Y combinator in JavaScript."
 images:
 - "/images/posts/2019-05-15-on-recursion/matryoshka1200x1200.jpg"
-description: "How to define a recursive function in a language which doesn't support recursion using the Y-combinator."
+description: "How to define a recursive function in a language which doesn't support recursion using the Y combinator."
 ---

-In this article, we'll explore one of the most fascinating concepts of computer science, namely the **Y-combinator**.
-It let us simulate recursion in a language that doesn't support it.
+In this article, we'll explore one of the most fascinating concepts in computer science, namely the **Y combinator**.
+It can simulate recursion in a language that doesn't support it.

-We're going to use use the _Factorial_ function as an example. _Factorial_ gives us the product of an integer and all the integers below it.
+We're going to use the _Factorial_ function as an example. _Factorial_ gives us the product of an integer and all the integers below it.
 For example \\(4! = 4*3*2*1 = 24\\).
 In JavaScript, we can implement it as follows:

 ```js
 const fact = n => {